 - the Law on Anti-Money Laundering and Counter-Financing of Terrorism No. 50/NA (21 July 2014);

-The Anti-Corruption Law of 2012 replaced the Anti-Corruption Law of 2005, and brought a degree of consistency to some of the acts covered by the Anti-Corruption Law that were described differently in the Penal Law.
-The amended Anti-Corruption Law now covers bribery, which had previously been prosecuted and sanctioned under the Penal Law.
+The Anti-Corruption Law of 2012 replaced the Anti-Corruption Law of 2005, and brought a degree of consistency to some of the acts covered by the Anti-Corruption Law that were described differently in the former Penal Law of 2005.
+The amended Anti-Corruption Law now covers bribery, which had previously been prosecuted and sanctioned under the former Penal Law.
 Any wrongdoer can now be prosecuted under the Anti-Corruption Law.

 The current Anti-Corruption Law covers the following acts: